strawberry-graphql/strawberry/docs/03_features/pydantic.md

 Strawberry comes with support for [Pydantic](https://pydantic-docs.helpmanual.io/).
-This allows to create Strawberry types from Pydantic models, while retaining the validation features for Pydantic.
+This allows to create Strawberry types from Pydantic models without having to write code twice.

-Here's a basic example of how this works, let's say we have a Pydantic Model for a user, that looks like this:
+Here's a basic example of how this works, let's say we have a Pydantic Model for a user, like this:

 ```python
 from datetime import datetime